 This example begins to answer an important question: How does decision-making in teams differ from individual decision-making?
 Group decision-making can be more difficult because it introduces another level of complexity—you have to weigh multiple (and sometimes conflicting) perspectives.

 When making business decisions as a group, it’s easy to feel overwhelmed, and it’s also tempting to ignore everyone else’s wishes to push your own motives to the forefront.
-Thankfully, there are decision-making techniques that can help make everyone in the group relatively happy while bringing calm to the chaos.
+Thankfully, the following group decision-making techniques can help give everyone a voice while bringing calm to the chaos.

-The importance of group decision-making techniques in management
+The importance of using group decision-making techniques in management

 If using a group to come to a decision is so complicated, why not just make a well-considered decision as a leader without consulting the group at all?
 Because no one likes a dictator—but also because there are some great advantages to consulting a group before making a decision.